Find Affordable College Courses

 The following schools top our list of the Most Popular Human Development & Family Studies Bachelor's Degree Colleges.

 Our analysis found University of the District of Columbia to be the most popular school for human development and family studies students who want to pursue a bachelor’s degree in District of Columbia.
-Located in the large city of Washington, University of the District of Columbia is a public college with a small student population.
+Located in the large city of Washington, University of the District of Columbia is a public school with a small student population.

 Women make up 95% of the human development majors at the school.